willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e3-guide.md

 > [!WARNING]
 > This article is a work in progress for Ignite.
 Do not publish.

-When you're preparing your organization for [Microsoft 365 Copilot](microsoft-365-copilot-overview.md) or are ready to start using Copilot now, there are features in your E3 license that can help get your data ready.
+When you're preparing your organization for [Microsoft 365 Copilot](microsoft-365-copilot-overview.md) or you're ready to start using Copilot, there are features in your E3 license that can help get your data ready.

 When users enter a prompt, Copilot can respond with data that the user has permission to access.
 Overshared and outdated data can lead to inaccurate results from Copilot.

-This article provides guidance for IT admins with a **Microsoft 365 E3** and **SharePoint Advanced Management (SAM)** licenses.
+This article provides guidance for IT admins with **Microsoft 365 E3** and **SharePoint Advanced Management (SAM)** licenses.
 With the features included in these licenses, you:

 - Use SharePoint Advanced Management (SAM) to help prevent oversharing, declutter data sources, restrict SharePoint searches, and monitor SharePoint site changes.
 - Use Microsoft Purview to enable sensitivity labels, identify and protect sensitive data, and delete the content you don't need.